 [Dr. Rudick] The UNI Department of Communication Studies emphasizes four areas of development: communication content knowledge, communication research practice, communication skills, and communication-based community engagement.
 Together, these areas ensure that a student graduating from our program is prepared to excel in their personal and professional lives through a deep knowledge of, and appreciation for, communication processes.
 Students from our program have clearly and consistently demonstrated that they perform extremely well when applying for top-tier PhD programs, finding professional employment, and organizing community members for positive change.
 Students that come to our program will find a departmental culture of faculty dedicated to cultivating student excellence.

-Thank you, Dr. Rudick, for your excellent insight into the University of Northern Iowa’s Master of Arts in Communication Studies program!
+Thank you, Dr. Rudick, for your excellent insight into the University of Northern Iowa’s Master of Arts in Communication and Media program!